 You're at greater risk of cervicitis if you:

 - Engage in high-risk sexual behavior, such as unprotected sex, sex with multiple partners or sex with someone who engages in high-risk behaviors

 - Began having sexual intercourse at an early age

 - Have a history of sexually transmitted infections

 Your cervix acts as a barrier to keep bacteria and viruses from entering your uterus.
-When the cervix is infected, there is an increased risk that the infection will travel into your uterus.
+When the cervix is infected, there's an increased risk that the infection will travel into your uterus.

 Cervicitis that's caused by gonorrhea or chlamydia can spread to the uterine lining and the fallopian tubes, resulting in pelvic inflammatory disease (PID), an infection of the female reproductive organs that can cause fertility problems if left untreated.

-Cervicitis may be discovered incidentally during a routine pelvic exam and Pap test and may not require treatment.
-If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist, family doctor or other health care provider.
+Cervicitis may be discovered incidentally during a routine pelvic exam and may not require treatment if it's not due to an infection.
+If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist or primary care doctor.